Delhi records third-highest single day rainfall; CM cancels officials’ Sunday off

 Fire officials said 30 people were rescued from Saraipur DDA flats, near Tis Hazari court after the portion of a building collapsed there at 4.42am on Saturday.

-An “orange” alert was sounded for Saturday and a “yellow” alert has been sounded for Sunday, the India Meteorological Department (IMD) said.
+An “orange” alert was sounded for Saturday and a “yellow” alert has been sounded for Sunday, the IMD said.

 Delhi chief minister Arvind Kejriwal on Sunday said that Delhi received 126 mm rainfall, which is 15% of total rainfall in the whole monsoon season, over a 12-hour period due to which waterlogging led to problems for people.